awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/RDF.md

 ## Examples
 We provide examples of both class-based and query-based tables.
 The examples use the Air Routes dataset.

-### Step 1: Seed Air Routes Data in Neptune
+### Step 1: Create Neptune Cluster and Seed Air Routes Data in Neptune
-In your Neptune cluster, seed that dataset as RDF using the instructions in [../neptune-connector-setup/README.md](../neptune-connector-setup/README.md).
-TODO .. is that link correct.
+In your Neptune cluster, seed the Air Routes dataset as RDF using the instructions in [../neptune-cluster-setup/README.md](../neptune-cluster-setup/README.md).

+### Step 2: Deploy the Athena Connector
+Deploy the Athena connector using RDF as the graph type.
+See [../neptune-connector-setup/README.md](../neptune-connector-setup/README.md).

-### Step 2: Create Glue Tables
+### Step 3: Create Glue Tables
-Then create the Glue tables.
+Create the Glue tables.
 We provide a shell script [manual/sample-cli-script.sh](manual/sample-cli-script.sh).

 Ensure to have the right executable permissions on the script once you download it.